-Microsoft released Windows 11 Insider 22000.51 build on Monday, 28th June.
+Microsoft just released the latest Windows 11 Build to the Insiders.
 This build is only made available to only the Windows Insiders who meet the Windows 11 requirements.
 What if your PC doesn’t meet the requirements and still you want to upgrade to Windows 11.

-We’ve covered all the possible fixes to download and install the Windows 11 22000.51 on any PC.
+We’ve covered all the possible fixes to Windows 11 64 bit download on any PC.

 Register to Windows Insider Program through Dev Channel

-Currently, Microsoft is releasing Windows 11 Insider Preview only through the Dev Channel.
+Currently, Microsoft is releasing Windows 11 Insider Preview through the Dev Channel and Beta Channel.
 So, you also have to register as Dev Channel to receive this update.
 First make sure you have registered for the Windows Insider Program, if not then follow the below steps.

 - Open Windows Settings and go to Update and Security.